 The Breakout Finder gives scouts, fans, and fantasy football enthusiasts alike the ability to equip themselves with the greatest understanding possible of how a player produced in college and, just maybe, if they’ll break out.

 BEST SEASON MARKET SHARE – The amount of receiving yards a prospect accounted for in an individual season for their team.
 Market share is one of the primary indicators when assessing talent to identify future potential.

 BEST SEASON YARDS PER RECEPTION – The highest yards per reception a prospect produced in a single season during their collegiate career.
 Yards per reception can be an indicator of a player’s most suitable positional usage.

-TEAMMATE SCORE – A value that accounts for each individual teammate (WR, TE) that a wide receiver prospect played with to put true context to their opportunity share.
+TEAMMATE SCORE – A value that accounts for each individual teammates that a prospect played with to put true context to their opportunity share.
 Created by Russell Clay, the teammate score was designed to find an empirical way of addressing the skill position players around a prospect and converting it into one composite score.

 DYNAMIC SCORE – A composition of kick return, punt return and rushing yardage accrued during a prospect’s career.
 The higher the score, the more diverse and elusive the athlete.

-LEVEL OF COMPETITION (LOC) – A value ranging from 150 to -150 that puts into context just how difficult the road to production was for a prospect.
-A 0 score is considered average.
-A score over 70 is exceptional, and a score below -35 indicates a considerably easier level of competition.
+LEVEL OF COMPETITION (LOC) – A value range that puts into context just how difficult the road to production was for a prospect.
+A metric designed to indicate how easy or a players road to production actually was.

 Pro Football Reference: https://www.sports-reference.com/